 1 – Take time to carefully review feedback before responding

 The worst thing you can do is immediately write a thank you letter after receiving customer feedback.
 For positive feedback, this may result in a letter that’s overzealous.
 For negative feedback, this could cause you to be thoughtless and unprofessional.

-Take some time to read and re-read the feedback, and consider letting others review it as well.
+In essence, take some time to read and re-read the feedback, and consider letting others review it as well.
 After you’ve reached a calm and collected state, you can start drafting a response.
 You’ll want to remain warm and grateful, yet professional, when responding to positive feedback.
-You should never take that opportunity to ask them for anything more.
+Also, you should never take that opportunity to ask them for anything more.

 Negative feedback from customers can be far more difficult to know how to respond.
 Remember that fighting fire with fire will only make matters worse.
 Attempting to view things from their perspective, allows you can remain empathetic.